Updated: 22 August, 2024

 Academic and professional experience

 • Roswell Park Comprehensive Cancer Center, 2015-Present.
-Current position: Member (Professor)
+Associate, Full, and Emeritus (since August 2024) Professor.

 • Fred Hutchinson Cancer Research Center, 2005-2015.